erickhun/blog/content/posts/investing-from-taiwan.md

 title = "How to invest from Taiwan (for a non-US citizen)"
 +++

-I've been living in Taiwan for more than 3 years already.
-I've spent a lot of time investigating on how to invest for my retirement from Taiwan.
-Fees and taxes has a huge impact on the Return of Investment if you invest on the long term.
-Many expats  asked me the questions, so I've decided to write down how do I do it , and also the different options you could consider
+ I've spent a trendemous amount of time investigating on how to invest effectively from Taiwan.
+Many expats asked me the questions, so I've decided to write down how do I do it.
+I'll also write different options you could explore.

-I won't spend time on explaining why low fees, there is a lot of great resources   about it, but will mainly focus on specificity of Taiwan.

 This article **will likely apply to non-US citizen**.
 I'm also not a financial advisor, and invite you to make more research.
 My recommendation could also not fit you.
 Please seek profesional advices.

 ## Make sure to have an emergency fund before starting

 Do you have enough in your bank account for the next 6 months?
-This is the general recommendation.
-The is to never touch your investment until the next 15 to 20 years.
-The emergency fund will help you to give you enough buffer in you can lose your job, an accident  can happen without touching your long term investment.
+This is one of the best recommendations.
+The goal of it is to never touch your investment until the next 15 or 20 years.
+The emergency fund will help you to give you enough buffer, in case you lose your job, have a bad accident.
+Withdrawing funds can take time, and also **will hurt the performance of your investment**.

 I personally have my emergency fund in Revolut and Taipei Fubon Bank:

-- Revolut: I'm often abroad and the flexibilty that give you Revolut in any country is great.
+- **Revolut**: I'm often abroad and the flexibilty that give you Revolut in any country is great.
-- Taipei Fubon Bank: I want keep a single bank, Taipei Fubon Bank is known for being the cheapest to send money abroad (I'll touch on this why this is important below )
+- **Taipei Fubon Bank**: I want keep a single bank, Taipei Fubon Bank is known for being the cheapest to send money abroad (I'll touch on this why this is important below )

 The downside of both is that you won't get much interest on them.
 Revolut doesn't have any interest, and Taiwan Fubon Bank rate are quite low (0.05%/week).
 Those aren't really profitable, but the goal is to have access to cash at time you won't expect, and it will help you and won't hurt your investment.
-Some europeans countries might also give you some better interest rates accounts, but check below if that suits you.
+Some western countries might also give you some better interest rates accounts, but check below if that suits you.

 ## Which financial security to buy?
  I'll only focus here on a long term vision investment for the next 15 to 20 years.
 So if you're looking for short term returns, you're not in the correct place.